 There are many optional components in HYPE.
 Below we describe some of the most commonly used optional model components, lakes and reservoirs and bifurcations, which often have large impact on the hydrology in large-scale river basins.
-Others can be found among the tutorials (e.g. floodplains).

 Information about outlet lakes (LakeData.txt)